-Our Investment Adviser has three experienced investment professionals, in addition to Mr. Penn.
-These professionals, Salvatore Giannetti III, Whit Williams, and Jose A. Briones, have, approximately, 55 years of experience in the mezzanine, private equity and leveraged finance businesses.
+Our Investment Adviser has three experienced investment professionals, in addition to Mr. Penn, who are partners of the firm.
+These investment professionals, Geoffrey Chang, Salvatore Giannetti III and Whit Williams, have a combined 44 years of experience in the mezzanine, private equity and leveraged finance businesses.
 See "Management," "Certain Relationships and Transactions-Investment Management Agreement" and "Risk Factors-Risks Relating to our Business and Structure."